somedatapacket/docs.humio.com/content/getting_started/views.md

 #### Filtering {#filtering}

-By default views will contain all data from their connected repositories.
+By default virtual repositories contain all data from their connected physical repositories.
 This is not always what you want and that is why you can apply a filter to each connection.

 A filter will reduce (or transform) the data before it produces the final search result.

 A filter is a normal query expression and you can use the same functions that you use when writing queries.
-The only thing you can't do is use aggregate functions like e.g. `groupBy` or `count`.
+The only thing you can't do is use aggregate functions like e.g. {{% function "groupBy" %}} or {{% function "count" %}}.

 Here is an example view with two connections with a filter applied to each: